chainguard-dev/malcontent/README.md

 malcontent is at its best analyzing programs that run on Linux.
 Still, it also performs admirably for programs designed for other UNIX platforms such as macOS and, to a lesser extent, Windows.

+## ⚠️ Malware Disclaimer ⚠️

+Due to how malcontent operates, other malware scanners can detect malcontent as malicious.
+As a general rule of thumb, programs that leverage Yara rules will match other programs that use the same rules due to their strings looking for problematic behaviors.

+While not exhaustive, here's an example list of how other scanners see malcontent (based on [this](https://www.virustotal.com/gui/file/b6f90aa5b9e7f3a5729a82f3ea35f96439691e150e0558c577a8541d3a187ba4/detection) VirusTotal scan:
+- Avast: MacOS:Joker-B [Trj]
+- AVG: MacOS:Joker-B [Trj]
+- Avira (no cloud): OSX/GM.Joker.DS
+- ClamAV: Legacy.Trojan.Agent-37025
+- Cynet: Malicious (score: 99)
+- Google: Detected
+- Kaspersky: HEUR:Trojan-PSW.OSX.Amos.n
+- MaxSecure: Trojan.Malware.121218.susgen
+- Rising: Backdoor.JokerSpy/OSX!1.E753 (CLASSIC)
+- Sangfor Engine Zero: HackTool.Win32.Template_Py_v3_3_to_v4_x.uwccg
+- SentinelOne (Static ML): Static AI - Malicious Mach-O
+- WithSecure: Malware.OSX/GM.Joker.DS

+Elastic's Agent has also historically detected malcontent because of this: https://github.com/chainguard-dev/malcontent/issues/78

+While not a permanent solution, running malcontent with `--third-party=false` can reduce these false positives.
+Writing more targeted rules can also help.

 ## Features

 * 14,500+ [YARA](YARA) detection rules